tokkonopapa/WordPress-IP-Geo-Block/_codex/05/record-settings-and-logs.md

 ### $_POST keys ###

-If a request submitted by POST method is blocked, keys in PHP environment variable `$_POST` are recorded into the log.
-And a corresponded key in the "**$_POST keys to be recorded with their values in logs**" is expanded in order to take a look at its value.
+If a request submitted by POST method is blocked, keys in `$_POST` environment variable are recorded into the log.
+The corresponded keys in "**$_POST keys to be recorded with their values in logs**" are deployed to their values in order to take a look at them.

 ![Record settings]({{ '/img/2016-01/RecordSettings.png' | prepend: site.baseurl }}
  "Record settings"
 )

-The default keys are as follows :
+The recommended keys are as follows :

 - `action`
   This key is very popular in WordPress.
 It usually shows the process of doing